New special counsel has long career confronting corruption

 As chief, he also showed a willingness to walk away from cases when the evidence was insufficient, closing out some long-running investigations into political figures without charges.
 He told the AP in the same 2010 interview that “you have to be able to admit that if it's not there, it's not there.”

-Alan Tieger, a fellow war crimes prosecutor and colleague of Smith's, described him as “both a guy imbued with old-fashioned ideals but who’s relentless and driven and brilliant.”
+Alan Tieger, a fellow war crimes prosecutor who has worked with Smith, described him as “both a guy imbued with old-fashioned ideals but who’s relentless and driven and brilliant.”
 He said Smith “brings that entire skill set to bear.”

 “You never see Jack dragging through a day,” Tieger said.
 “He's full-on every day."